khanhptnk/bandit-nmt/README.md

 # bandit-nmt

-**NOTE**: as of Sep 16, the code gets slower when I updated to PyTorch 2.0.
+**NOTE**: as of Sep 16, the code got 3x slower when I upgraded to PyTorch 2.0.
 This is a known issue and [PyTorch is fixing it](https://github.com/pytorch/pytorch/issues/2518#issuecomment-327835296).

 Set home directory: